Fibaro Home Center 2 vs 3 comparison

 LUA Scenes

-As the most advanced scenes available, LUA Scenes are based on the LUA programming (scripting) language.
-You will need some basic programming skills but these types of scenes allow you to do almost anything!
-LUA Scenes are the next level up from the Graphical Block Editor.
+As the most advanced scenes available, LUA Scenes use the LUA programming (scripting) language.
+You will need some basic programming skills, but it allows you to do almost anything!
+LUA Scenes are the next level up from the Block Editor.

-All Fibaro uses can upload their Scenes to the Fibaro Marketplace, which can then be easily downloaded, allowing you to save time and experiment with your system.
+All Fibaro users can upload their Scenes to the Fibaro Marketplace, which can easily be downloaded, allowing you to save time and experiment with your system.

-These devices in the Fibaro Home Center Controller that aren’t physical.
-You can use Virtual Devices for controlling products using other networks.
+These devices in the Fibaro Home Center Controller are not physical.
+You can use Fibaro Quick Apps (HC3) or Virtual Devices (HC2) for controlling products using other networks.
 For example, controlling your AV equipment using your Wi-Fi / Ethernet network (IP Strings).
 Also, they can control several scenes at once.

-Again, the Fibaro Marketplace is a superb way to start as you can experiment with other users’ Virtual Devices.
+Again, the Fibaro Marketplace is a superb way to start, as you can experiment with other users’ Quick Apps or Virtual Devices.

 Scene and device control/complex logic (LUA)

-As explained above, LUA is a powerful programming language that can handle complex tasks and can be incorporated into Virtual Devices.
-These allow you to control scenes or other device using your Fibaro Home Center.
+As explained above, LUA is a powerful programming language that can handle complex tasks and can be incorporated into Quick Apps or Virtual Devices.
+These allow you to control scenes or other devices using your Fibaro Home Center.

 Remote control of other brand’s products (IP Strings)

-Virtual Devices can also be set-up to control products using your existing IP network (Wi-Fi or Ethernet) as they use IP and HTTP requests.
+Fibaro Quick Apps and Virtual Devices can also control products using your existing IP network (Wi-Fi or Ethernet) as they use IP and HTTP requests.

 Software features